How?

 3. Make art from the text

-After the first session, when the Pre-Texts protocol is established, participants take turns in the following sessions to facilitate an arts activity based on the target text.
-The activity can be irreverent: jokes, fashion shows, riddles, comics, recipes, etc. but attentive to the text.
-Facilitators propose a genre of art or an approach and then they invite everyone to ask questions and make recommendations in order to co-construct the activity.
-This is an opportunity to recover local arts, languages, and cultural practices, to decolonize education even when using texts from colonial centers.
+Participants take turns to facilitate an arts activity based on the target text.
+After the first session students or guests can facilitate.
+The creative activity can be irreverent: jokes, fashion shows, riddles, comics, recipes, etc. but using the text as material.
+Teacher or student facilitators propose a genre of art or an approach and then they invite everyone to offer questions and recommendations in order to co-construct the activity.
+This is an exercise in consensus building and an opportunity to recover local arts, languages, and practices, to decolonize education even when using texts from colonial centers.

 4. Form a circle and ask “What did we do?”

-Art-making closes with a brief session to reflect on “What did we do?”
-Rather than ask the conventional “What did we learn?” — which generates rote, mute, and even hostile responses — our question animates participation.
-A reflection in one or two sentences, to add interpretation and theory to art-making.
-Everyone speaks before anyone can speak again.
+The art-making activity closes with a brief session to reflect on “What did we do?”
+Rather than ask the conventional “What did we learn?” — which often generates rote, mute, and even hostile responses— our question animates participation.
+Artists enjoy speaking about their process.
+Each reflections is limited to a sentence or two, adding interpretation and theory to art-making.
+Everyone speaks briefly before anyone can speak again.
 This develops good citizenship.

 • Artists and scientists at Dublin´s Technological University, Grangegorman, Ireland, May 2018.